Aha Moments Using DNRS for Brain Rewiring

 Are you one of the 20% of chronic disease patients battling mysterious health symptoms and sensitivities for years now, possibly even decades?

-What if something in your past (chemical, viral, bacterial, emotional, psychological, etc.) resulted in neurological disorganization and your brain’s ability to filter incoming information became altered therefore over-activating the “fight or flight” limbic center of your brain.
+Perhaps something in your past (chemical, viral, bacterial, psychological, etc.) resulted in neurological disorganization and your brain’s ability to filter incoming information became altered therefore over-activating the “fight or flight” limbic center of your brain.
 What if your brain now labels all (chemicals, foods and/or molds) as unsafe, and every time you avoid those triggers you’re actually strengthening a negative feedback loop in your brain that confirms this?

-So often when we’re dealing with diet, lifestyle, and environmental triggers like food, chemicals or mold — we’re taught avoidance.
+So often when dealing with diet, lifestyle, and environmental triggers like food, chemicals or mold — avoidance is taught.
 Avoid those foods that result in symptoms to allow the gut to heal.
 Avoid chemicals that will bog your body down with toxins.
-Avoid buildings with water damage and resulting mold to reduce brain inflammation and mast cell activation.
+Avoid buildings with water damage and mold to reduce inflammation and mast cell activation.

-Instead of contemplating symptoms or disease and then sending chemicals to my body reinforcing those results, I can think about how I want to feel and experience life and send those related thoughts and resulting chemicals to my body instead.
-I can manifest those physiological changes just as I do when I think about a savory meal and my autonomic nervous system alerts my body to begin salivating and preparing digestive enzymes for that food - before I even begin eating.
-This is an example of how we subconsciously send messages to our body, and we do it thousands of times a day.
-Now imagine if you send those messages consciously with powerful intentions behind them.
+Instead of contemplating symptoms or disease and then sending chemicals to the body reinforcing those results, one can think about how one wants to feel and experience life instead.
+They can manifest those physiological changes just as they do when thinking about a savory meal and salivating or preparing digestive enzymes for food prior to eating.
+This is an example of how one subconsciously sends messages to the body, and does it thousands of times a day.
+Now imagine sending thos messages consciously with powerful intentions behind them.

 I’m now 12 weeks into the program (read about my first 6 weeks here) and continuing to peel back layers, with some BIG its left to shed.
 I still have to incrementally train within my zone every single day for at least one hour.
 Training out of my zone can result in temporary setbacks and, as a result, make my limbic system feel “unsafe.”
 There are still some really HARD days but I move through them quicker and easier.
 I’m still triggered by external environmental sources (people, places, exposures, food) and working to reach a point in my practice where my inner dialogue and physical response can remain unaltered by those encounters.
 That is what one might call the ultimate level of enlightenment.
 By creating a constant internal calmness that functions so optimally that we ideally reach a point where we can rise above all prior insults.